The Interview Process Explained

 After the Interview

-Asking for a business card from the interviewer is a great way to get the spelling of their full name and information that you will need to write a personalized thank you note.
+Asking for a business card from the interviewer is a great way to get the spelling of their full name and contact information that you will need to write a personalized thank you note.
 Sending a simple email or a traditional card after you leave the premises is a great way to remind an employer about your interview, and to also reinforce your interest in the position.

 Though each interview will be different, every interviewer will respect a candidate who comes in prepared.
 Research the company before you go and practice, practice, practice to ensure you are adequately equipped.
 Whenever you get nervous, think of it this way – by simply asking you to interview, the company already has faith that you are qualified to fill their position.